satvikp221b/-CS510-IntelliAbstract/README.md

 b.
 Open a terminal, navigate to the folder containing the appropriate Python file, and run it.
 This action starts the server for the chosen model type.
-Note that you only need to start the server once to summarize multi- ple articles or websites.
+Note that you only need to start the server once to summarize multiple articles or websites.

 ## 3. Summarizing an Article:
 a.
 With the server running, navigate to the website con-